NBISweden/development-guidelines/README.md

 # Coding Guidelines for NBIS Developers

-This document is is currently a work in progress, and presents practical guidelines for developers and others at NBIS who write or contribute to software.
+This document is work in progress, and presents practical guidelines for developers and others at NBIS who write or contribute to software.
 The guidelines cover: